-Short description: This project builds on LCREP's previous projects that created and began an ecosystem based monitoring program focused on improving the survival of juvenile salmonids through the lower Columbia River and estuary.
+Proponents: Lower Columbia River Estuary Partnership (LCREP) Short description: This project builds on our previous projects that created and began an ecosystem based monitoring program focused on improving the survival of juvenile salmonids through the lower Columbia River and estuary.
 This project will comprehensively assess habitat, fish, food web, and abiotic conditions in the lower river, focusing on shallow water and vegetated habitats used extensively by juvenile salmonids for rearing and refugia, and begin tracking impacts of climate change and ocean acidification.

-ISRP recommendation: Meets Scientific Review Criteria - In Part (Qualified)
+ISRP final recommendation: Meets Scientific Review Criteria - In Part (Qualified)